-Juventus v Roma
+Kean scores winner against Mourinho's Roma

 Post update

-Attempt saved.
-Stephan El Shaarawy (Roma) right footed shot from outside the box is saved in the centre of the goal.
-Assisted by Jordan Veretout.

-Ibañez (Roma) wins a free kick in the defensive half.
+Stephan El Shaarawy (Roma) wins a free kick in the attacking half.